grycap/im/README.md

  * The RADL parser (https://github.com/grycap/radl), available in pip as the ``RADL`` package.

- * The paramiko ssh2 protocol library for python version 1.14 or later (http://www.lag.net/paramiko/), typically available as the ``python-paramiko`` package.
+ * The ssh2-python library for python version 0.17 or later (https://github.com/ParallelSSH/ssh2-python), typically available as the ``ssh2-python`` Pip package.
+   You can generate the system bynary packages following the [installation docs](https://github.com/ParallelSSH/ssh2-python/blob/master/doc/installation.rst#system-binary-packages).

  * The YAML library for Python, typically available as the ``python-yaml`` or ``PyYAML`` package.